 You also need to have worked as a fully licenced and registered nurse for a minimum of 12 months and have the evidence to support this (in certain circumstances, for a complete list of requirements visit NMC Registration).
 Additionally, if you want to work in a specific area of nursing, your experience/evidence should reflect your expertise in this area.

-The application process You will initially have to complete an eligibility test to ensure you meet their minimum requirements.
+You will initially have to complete an eligibility test to ensure you meet their minimum requirements.
 Once these have been confirmed, you will be expected to pay for and complete a test of competence, consisting of two parts:

 A face-to-face ID check will take place at the OSCE location on the same day as the assessment.
 You will need to bring all the original documents that you have uploaded as supporting evidence for your application.